 San Juan River Rafting

-Whitewater rafting on the San Juan River
+Whitewater rafting trips on the San Juan River

-A perfect starting place for any new river visitor; the upper San Juan wanders through astounding red rock landscapes and abruptly dives into the center of Comb Ridge the greater Monument Upwarp.
+A perfect starting place for any new whitewater river running visitor; the upper San Juan River wanders through astounding red rock landscapes and abruptly dives into the center of Comb Ridge the greater Monument Upwarp.
 Play in sand-waves and class I-II whitewater or get bogged down in the natural mud-baths; this river invites the child within!

 The Lower San Juan ebbs and flows back and forth through the heart of Gooseneck State Park; famous for its wandering and exquisitely cut canyons.
 Countless side-hikes and points of interest will thrill you in the subtle beauty and of the alien desertscape surrounding you.
 This primarily class I & II whitewater trip is perfect for newcomers with one class III rapid to surpass for the more adventurous of spirit.